arnoprincestonpan/HTMLCSSJavaScript/README.md

     The person with the highest # wins.
     If the dice has the same number it is double the sum in points unless it is a double one, in that case that player loses.

+### Interview Question
+    A fun practice of an interview question that happened in December 2022.

 ###### Note: Please see code for futher details.